 - 3. SCC30 WFC Yard has increased by approximately \$19.17 million due to delay in progressing the design and additional requirements requested by WMATA. - 4.
 SCC40 Site work and Utility Relocation has been increased by approximately \$28.06 million as a result of a combination of change events (change orders, directive letters and scope transfers) and cost overruns.
 The forecast adjustments are predominantly due to cost overruns in utility relocations. - 5.
-SCC50 -- Systems has increased by \$40.09 million due to additional WMATA requirements for Traction Power Remote Monitoring, Emergency Trip Station/Amber Light Warning System and requirements for Communications. - 6.
+SCC50 -- Systems has increased by \$41.15 million due to additional WMATA requirements for Traction Power Remote Monitoring, Emergency Trip Station/Amber Light Warning System and requirements for Communications. - 6.
 SCC60 Right of Way Acquisition experienced nearly \$16.36 million increases primarily due to adjustment of project cost for the revised federal/non-federal split along Route 7. - 7.
 SCC70 Vehicles has been reduced by \$16.98 million due to actual bid prices. - 8.
 SCC80 Professional Services increased approximately \$98.85 million.
 The change events are numerous with the most significant being the transfer from the tunnel subcontract and the addition of design for the HOT Lanes and WFCY.
 The forecast adjustment is predominantly attributed to higher project management costs for MWAA, PMSS and VDOT.
-In addition, WMATA budget transfers are treated as forecast adjustments. - 9.
-SCC90 Contingency Management Reserve estimate at completion of \$17.87 million is available for future use with the transfer of the Finance Costs under run of \$71.8M to be authorized by year's end.
-The PMOC is of the opinion that the contingency reserve still needs to be increased considering that MWAA expects additional overruns of \$14.92M for Allowance Items which will be transferred to the firm fixed price contract during the fourth quarter of 2012.
-MWAA is planning to use a portion of the \$19M of the indexed commodities savings to cover this shortfall.
+In addition, WMATA budget transfers are treated as forecast adjustments. - SCC90 Contingency Management Reserve estimate at completion of \$16.78 million is available for future use with the transfer of the Finance Costs under run of \$71.8M which was authorized by the MWAA Board in December 2012.
+The PMOC is of the opinion that the contingency reserve still needs to be increased considering that there are seventeen Design-Build Change Orders totaling \$19.65M under evaluation and three Utility Relocation Change Orders totaling \$5.93M under evaluation.
+In addition, there remain eighty-eight Design-Build Potential Change Orders and five Utility Relocation Subcontractor Changes under review.

 b.
-Monthly Cost Report, November 2012 Federal Only
+Monthly Cost Report, December 2012 Federal Only